Oligonucleotide structures analysis using a single alpha hemolysin nanopore

 Unzipping DNA

-In combination with fluorescence detection we use the nanopore as a way to detect the cotranscriptional folding of RNA structure as they emerge from the pore lumen.
+We detect the cotranscriptional folding of RNA structures as they emerge from the pore lumen.
 The RNA structure unzips on one side and rezips on the other side of the nanopore.
-FRET pairs could be used to study the interchange between theses structures.